Machine learning with neural networks: Supervised recurrent networks

-with time constant $\tau$.
-The parameters $\theta_i^{(v)}$ are thresholds.
-We shall see in a moment why it can be advantageous to use a dynamical network.
+Unlike multilayer perceptrons that represent an input-to-output mapping in terms of nested activation functions, recurrent networks are used as {\em dynamical networks} , where the iteration index $t$ replaces the layer index $\ell$:

+See Figure \figref{C8S1RecBP} for the definition of the different weights, and the parameters $\theta_i^{(v)}$ are thresholds.
+Equation (\ref{eq:dyndis}) is analogous to the deterministic McCulloch-Pitts dynamics of Hopfield networks and Boltzmann machines [c.f.
+Equation (\ref{eq:g})].
+As in the case of Hopfield networks (Exercise~2.10), one may also consider a continuous network dynamics : with time constant $\tau$.
+We shall see in a moment why it is convenient to assume that the dynamics is continuous in $t$, as in Equation (\ref{eq:dync}).

 Recurrent networks can learn in different ways.
-One possibility is to use a training set of pairs $(\ve \xi^{(\mu)},\ve y^{(\mu)})$ with $\mu=1,\ldots,p$.
+One possibility is to use a training set of pairs $[\ve x^{(\mu)},\ve y^{(\mu)}]$ with $\mu=1,\ldots,p$.
 To avoid confusion with the iteration index $t$, the targets are denoted by $y$ in this Chapter.
-One feeds a pattern from this set and runs the dynamics (\ref{eq:dyndis}) or (\ref{eq:dync}) for the given $\ve \xi\tomu$ until the dynamics reaches a steady state $\ve V^\ast$ (if this does not happen the training fails).
-Then one updates the weights by gradient descent using the energy function

-evaluated at $\ve V=\ve V^\ast$, that is $H^\ast = \frac{1}{2} \sum_{k} (E_{k}^\ast)^{2}$ with $E_k^\ast = y_k-V_k^\ast$.
-Instead of defining the energy function in terms of the mean-squared output errors, one could also use the negative log-likelihood function (\ref{eq:Hcee}).
-These steps are repeated until the steady-state outputs yield the correct targets for all input patterns.
-This is reminiscent of the algorithms discussed in Chapters \chref{C5Chapter} to \ref{chap:dl}, and we shall see that the backpropagation algorithm can be modified ({\em recurrent backpropagation}) to make the networks learn as described earlier.
+One feeds a pattern from this set and runs the dynamics (\ref{eq:dyndis}) or (\ref{eq:dync}) for the given $\ve x\tomu$ until it reaches a steady state $\ve V^\ast$ (if this does not happen, the training fails).
+Then one adjusts the weights by one gradient-descent step using the energy function The asterisk in this Equation indicates that all variables are evaluated in the steady state, at $\ve V=\ve V^\ast$.
+Iterating these steps, one feeds another pattern $\ve x^{(\mu)}$, finds the steady state $\ve V^\ast$, adjusts the weights and so forth.
+Instead of defining the energy function in terms of the mean-squared output errors , one could also use the negative log-likelihood function (\ref{eq:Hcee}) .
+One continues to iterate these steps until the steady-state outputs yield the correct targets for all input patterns.
+This is reminiscent of the algorithms discussed in Chapters \chref{C5Chapter} to \ref{chap:dl}.

 Another possibility is that inputs and targets change as functions of time $t$ while the network dynamics runs.
-In this way the network can solve {\em temporal association tasks} where it learns to output certain targets in response to the sequence $\ve x(t)$ of input patterns, and targets $\ve y(t)$.
-In this way recurrent networks can translate written text or recognise speech.
-Such networks can be trained by unfolding their dynamics in time as explained in Section \ref{sec:bptt} ({\em backpropagation in time}), although this algorithm suffers from the vanishing-gradient problem discussed in Chapter \ref{chap:dl}.
+This allows to solve {\em temporal classification tasks}.
+The network is trained on a set of input sequences $\ve x(t)$ and corresponding target sequences $\ve y(t)$.
+In this way, recurrent networks can translate written text or recognise speech.
+The network can be trained by unfolding its dynamics in time as explained in Section \ref{sec:bptt}, although this algorithm suffers from the vanishing-gradient problem discussed in Chapter \ref{chap:dl}.